 Tendonitis Treatment Perth

-Tendonitis treatment Perth can be frustrating so trust your injury to the expert Perth sports phyio at My Physio Sorrento, near Hillarys.
+Tendonitis treatment Perth can be frustrating so trust your injury to our expert Perth sports phyio at My Physio Sorrento.
 Tendons join muscles to bone and are designed to transfer load between these two structures.
 If tendons are stressed, usually by an incorrect loading program, they react and can become inflamed.
 This results in Tendonitis, more correctly termed Reactive Tendinopathy.
 If the tendon continues to be subjected to high loads, tiny tears can result leading to Degenerative Tendinopathy.
 Tendonitis / Tendinopathy often affects the tendons close to major joints like the shoulder, elbow, knee and ankle.

 It is essential to diagnose and manage Tendonitis / Tendinopathy early before it progresses beyond a level the body can repair.
 My Physio Perth are experts in everything tendons so why not book an appointment today and receive tendonitis treatment Perth.

 Do you want relief from tendonitis pain?
-Book online and feel better today with expert tendonitis treatment by our experienced physiotherapists who are amongst the highest qualified in the world.
+Book online and feel better with expert tendonitis treatment by our experienced physiotherapists.

 Tendonitis / Tendinopathy is an overuse condition, resulting from unaccustomed bouts of exercise or repetitive loading.
 Tendons, like most parts of our body, react and change their structure based on the forces they are subjected to.
 Therefore, if a tendon is subjected to a gradually increasing load, it becomes stronger.
 However, if a tendon is subject to a force greater than it can tolerate or if the force is repeated too quickly, Tendonitis / Tendinopathy can result.
 The risk of Tendonitis / Tendinopathy increases with age and incorrect technique.